-- B. To the fullest extent permitted by the General Corporation Law of the State of Delaware as the same exists or as may hereafter be amended, no person shall be personally liable to the Corporation or its stockholders for monetary damages for breach of fiduciary duty as a director or officer.
+B. To the fullest extent permitted by the General Corporation Law of the State of Delaware as the same exists or as may hereafter be amended, no person shall be personally liable to the Corporation or its stockholders for monetary damages for breach of fiduciary duty as a director or officer.
 Solely for purposes of this Article EIGHTH, "officer" shall have the meaning provided in Section 102(b)(7) of the General Corporation Law of the State of Delaware as the same exists or as may hereafter be amended.
-For purposes of this Article EIGHTH, "fiduciary duty as a director or officer" shall include any fiduciary duty as reverse as a director or officer of another corporation, partnership, joint venture or other enterprise, and any liability to such other corporation, partnership, joint venture or other enterprise, and any liability to the Corporation, partnership, beneficiary, creditor or investor of or in any such other corporation, partnership, beneficiary, creditor or investor of or in any such other corporation, partnership, joint venture, trust or other enterprise. - C. Any amendment, repeal or elimination of this Article EIGHTH, or the adoption of any provision of the Certificate of Incorporation inconsistent with this Article EIGHTH, shall not affect its application with respect to an act or omission by a director or officer occurring, or any cause of action, suit or claim that, but for this Article EIGHTH, would accrue or arise, prior to such amendment, repeal, elimination or adoption.
+For purposes of this Article EIGHTH, "fiduciary duty as a director or officer" shall include any fiduciary duty arising out of serving at the Corporation's request as a director or officer of another corporation, partnership, joint venture or other enterprise, and "personal liability to the Corporation or its stockholders" shall include any liability to such other corporation, partnership, joint venture, partner, beneficiary, creditor or investor of or in any such other corporation, partnership, joint venture, trust or other enterprise.

+C. Any amendment, repeal or elimination of this Article EIGHTH, or the adoption of any provision of the Certificate of Incorporation inconsistent with this Article EIGHTH, shall not affect its application with respect to an act or omission by a director or officer occurring, or any cause of action, suit or claim that, but for this Article EIGHTH, would accrue or arise, prior to such amendment, repeal, elimination or adoption.

-4. The foregoing Certificate of Amendment has been duly adopted by the Corporation's Board of Directors and stockholders in accordance with the provisions of Section 242 and any other applicable provisions of the General - Corporation Law of the State of Delaware. - 5.
+- 4. The foregoing Certificate of Amendment has been duly adopted by the Corporation's Board of Directors and stockholders in accordance with the provisions of Section 242 and any other applicable provisions of the General Corporation Law of the State of Delaware. - 5.
 All other provisions of the Certificate of Incorporation shall remain in full force and effect. - 6.
 This Certificate of Amendment herein certified shall become effective immediately upon filing with the Office of the Secretary of State of the State of Delaware.

-IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to be executed by a dul ly authorized officer of the Corporation as of [DATE], 2023.
+IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to be executed by a duly authorized officer of the Corporation as of [DATE], 2023.

-Ву:
+By:

-Бу R. Christopher Cook Corporate Secretary
+R. Christopher Cook Corporate Secretary

-Corporate Secretary